brave/go-sync/README.md

 Current Chromium version for sync protocol buffer files used in this repo is Chromium 81.0.4044.113.

 This server supports endpoints as bellow.
-1) The `GET /v2/timestamp` endpoint returns a UNIX timestamp in milliseconds using JSON format.
+1) The `GET /v2/timestamp` endpoint returns a UNIX timestamp in milliseconds and expected time for a token to expire in JSON format.
+Sync clients are responsible to create valid access tokens using timestamps returned by the server.
-2) The `POST /v2/auth` endpoint authenicates a sync client and returns an access token and expected time to expire in JSON format if succeed.
-3) The `POST /v2/command/` endpoint handles Commit and GetUpdates requests from sync clients and return corresponding responses both in protobuf format.
+2) The `POST /v2/command/` endpoint handles Commit and GetUpdates requests from sync clients and return corresponding responses both in protobuf format.
 Detailed of requests and their corresponding responses are defined in `sync_pb/sync.proto`.
 Previous granted access token should be passed in the request's Authorization header.

 Currently we use dynamoDB as the datastore, the schema could be found in `schema/dynamodb/table.json`.